 In Grim Reaper School, children that died too soon are made to be Grim Reapers in a slightly less than traditional sense; the main character, Charlie, discovers there's more to it than meets the eye.

 Nicht Lustig has a Grim Reaper, who keeps a poodle (nothing against the Poodle of Death), has his death-flakes, takes a day off when depressed and is very much beloved by every lemming he happens upon.

 Parodied in Family Guy: Death comes to collect Peter, but sprains his ankle.
-He will rest and recuperate and spare Peter if he'll take over his route.
-Which requires he kill off the entire cast of the TV show Dawson's Creek.
+He'll rest, recuperate and spare Peter if he'll take over his route, part of which requires he kill off the entire cast of the TV show Dawson's Creek.
 Peter is too guilty to kill them after hearing the line from their theme song, I don't wanna wait for our lives to be over...

 In another Treehouse of Horror, the Grim Reader makes an appearance as the judge at a Hell Court, judging whether the Devil owns Homer's soul or not (he sold it for a donut).
 Makes sense really, as death is equal and unbiased, like how a judge should be.

 Numbuh Three: Thanks to you, in addition to my charity work and my love of Rainbow Monkeys, I can now also reap the immortal souls of grown-ups, collecting my dark harvest with a cold, iron blade!
 Yay, that'll be fun!